-Employees, students, and visitors are expected to park in designated parking spaces only.
-Handicapped parking spaces are designated and are regulated by NC General Statutes.
-Vehicles parked in areas not designated for parking may be ticketed and/or towed at vehicle owner expense.
+Employees, students, and visitors who need access to restricted use parking spaces should contact the Office of Safety and Security for information related to these spaces.

+Unauthorized vehicles parked in restricted use parking spaces may be ticketed and/or towed at vehicle owner expense.
 CVCC will not be responsible for vehicles damaged while parked on the school premises, during towage, or while being stored.